Print

 As with many corporations in the United Kingdom, most businesses in the Channel Islands have a hierarchical structure, with the most significant decisions made at the highest levels.
 Employees lower in the hierarchy are expected to carry out orders without giving much input.
 That said, some companies are moving towards a more egalitarian approach to management, where all employees are invited and encouraged to weigh in during major business discussions.

-Communication style
+Communication

-Culture shock in Channel Islands
+Local culture in the Channel Islands

-National identity in Channel Islands
+National identity in the Channel Islands

-The unique history, geography and politics of the Channel Islands intersect in a complex way that can be difficult to grasp at first.
+The unique history, geography, and politics of the Channel Islands intersect in a complex way that can be difficult to grasp at first.

 Jersey and Guernsey are not part of the UK, but are rather dependencies of the British Crown.
 All governance and political matters are managed solely by the islands.
 The UK government is responsible only for the defence and international representation of the islands.